Image Classification with Bag of Visual Words

-Use the Computer Vision System Toolbox™ functions for image category classification by creating a bag of visual words.
+Use the Computer Vision Toolbox™ functions for image category classification by creating a bag of visual words.
 The process generates a histogram of visual word occurrences that represent an image.
 These histograms are used to train an image category classifier.
 The steps below describe how to setup your images, create the bag of visual words, and then train and apply an image category classifier.

 Organize and partition the images into training and test subsets.
 Use the

 imageDatastore function to store images to use for training an image

 classifier.
 Organizing images into categories makes handling large sets of images much

 splitEachLabel function to split the

 Read the category images and create image sets.

 Separate the sets into training and test image subsets.
 In this example, 30% of the images are partitioned for training and the remainder for testing.

 [trainingSet,testSet] = splitEachLabel(imds,0.3,'randomize');